GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A computer is a stupid machine with the ability to do incredibly smart things, while computer programmers are smart people with the ability to do incredibly stupid things.
-They are, in short, a perfect match.
+> ### The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility, and among other things he avoids clever tricks like the plague
 >
-> ~ *David Parnas*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts